-ColorDialog is one of the common dialog in .Net Framework; used to display the available colors and also allows us to define custom colors.
-Through this article we are going to discuss, how we use ColorDialog.
+ColorDialog is one of the common dialogs in .Net Framework; used to display the available colors and also allows us to define custom colors.
+Through this article, we are going to discuss, how we use

-It has set of properties to display and control the user interface to allow us to select or define the color.
-Color property is used to get or set the color selected.
+It has a set of properties to display and control the user interface to allow us to select or define the color.
+The Color property is used to get or set the color selected.
 It is of

 Color selectedColor = colorDialog.Color;